alantangsinglun/Nutrient/README.md

 # Nutrient Calculator

-# For those who wants to live forever.
+# To Lock the Records, you need to retype in the meal name and the nutrient's values.